Call Medical Alert

 Medical Alert vs. The Competition

-To assess Medical Alert’s value, we compared it against Bay Alarm Medical and Medical Guardian, two of our favorites.
-Compared to Bay Alarm, Medical Alert costs less for their at-home systems, but we still prefer Bay Alarm.
-We find their equipment to be of higher quality and their app easier to use.
-And beyond at-home systems, Medical Alert costs about the same as Bay Alarm.
+To assess Medical Alert’s value, we compared it against Bay Alarm Medical and Medical Guardian, two of our top-rated providers.
+When compared to Bay Alarm, Medical Alert costs less for their at-home systems, but we still prefer Bay Alarm overall.
+We find their equipment to be of higher quality, their mobile app more user-friendly, and their customer support more responsive.
+Beyond at-home systems, Medical Alert’s pricing is comparable to Bay Alarm.

-Again, when compared to Medical Guardian, Medical Alert costs less too, but that’s the extent of their advantage.
-Other than price, we recommend Medical Guardian.
-Their at-home systems feature a longer range and their on-the-go systems, particularly their smartwatches, offer more advanced technology.
-We find Medical Guardian worth the higher price.
+Similarly, when compared to Medical Guardian, Medical Alert offers lower pricing, but that’s where their advantage ends.
+Other than cost, we recommend Medical Guardian for most users.
+Their at-home systems feature a longer range (up to 1,400 feet versus Medical Alert’s 800 feet), and their on-the-go systems, particularly their smartwatches, offer more advanced technology including GPS tracking, fall detection, and health monitoring features.
+We find Medical Guardian worth the extra investment.

 Methodology: How We Assessed Medical Alert

-To ensure our reviews offer you as much value as possible, we bought a Medical Alert system and lived with it for about two and a half weeks.
-During our time testing Medical Alert, we used the following key criteria to assess its quality and value:
+To make sure our reviews deliver real value, we purchased a Medical Alert system and used it daily for about two and a half weeks.
+During testing, we evaluated it using the same criteria we apply to every medical alert system to measure both performance and overall value:

 Final Thoughts: Is Medical Alert Worth It?

-If you’re looking for a low-cost medical alert system for your home or your loved one’s home and have a landline, Medical Alert is hard to beat.
-Their $19.95 price is one of the lowest in the industry.
+If you’re shopping for a low-cost medical alert system for your home—or a loved one’s—and you have a landline, Medical Alert is tough to beat on price.
+At $19.95 per month, its Home Landline System remains among the most affordable options we’ve seen in the industry.

 Medical Alert FAQs